 - Preheat the oven to 425 degrees F. Line a large baking sheet with parchment paper or tin foil and set aside.

-- Prep the brussels sprouts: In a large bowl, whisk together the olive oil, mustards, vinegar, maple syrup, Kosher salt and ground black pepper.
+- Prep the brussels sprouts: In a large bowl, whisk together the olive oil, mustards, maple syrup, Kosher salt and ground black pepper.
 Add the halved brussels sprouts and pancetta, tossing to combine.
 Pour the entire mixture on the prepared baking sheet, arranging the sprouts & bacon in a single, uniform layer.

 - Roast the brussels sprouts for 25 minutes, then remove the brussels sprouts from the oven and sprinkle the pine nuts over top.
 Return the brussels sprouts to the oven to roast for 5 additional minutes, 30 minutes total.